ComputeNepal/.github/profile/README.md

 See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.
+Please adhere to the project's `code of conduct`.

 ## Support